junilowahab/Digital-Clock/README.md

 # Digital-Clock

-I recreated this from someones project.
+This is a recreation project i found from https://www.instagram.com/coding.stella/.
 I found it extremely creative and beautiful.